symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Background
 **********

-In Catapult, accounts can link their registered namespaces to other accounts or mosaics by announcing an :ref:`alias transaction <mosaic-alias-transaction>`.
+In Catapult, accounts can link their registered namespaces to other accounts or mosaics by announcing an :ref:`AliasTransaction <mosaic-alias-transaction>`.
 This feature allows you to replace long and complex identifiers with short and familiar names for your accounts and mosaics.

 Imagine a ticket vendor sending tickets to their customers on the NEM blockchain.
 The company needs to send ``1 0dc67fbe1cad29e3`` to ``SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6``.
 With aliases, it can define the same transaction as sending ``1 ticketsales.event1.ticket`` to ``@alice`` instead.